General

 Malicious software, also called malware, is one of the most pervasive cloud security issues.
 It pervades soft spots in the cloud’s system by utilizing worms, viruses, adware, Trojan viruses, ransomware, and spyware.

-As such, cloud computing architecture usually provides different possible weak links for cybercriminals to take advantage of, such as many entities like virtual machines (VMs) and storage buckets.
+As such, cloud computing architecture usually provides possible weak links for cybercriminals to take advantage of, such as many entities like virtual machines (VMs) and storage buckets.

 As the vulnerabilities within the cloud’s system and architecture can cause security concerns, you should also note that cybercriminals constantly refine and improve their criminal schemes to exploit the cloud whenever cloud adoption evolves.